 Filter Out Bots & Crawlers

-Google sends bots to crawl your site.
-Bing sends bots to crawl your site.
+Google and Bing send bots to crawl your site.
 But did you know that there are loads of other bots and crawlers that make their way through your site on a regular basis?
 By default, this activity is included in your Google Analytics as well.
-To prevent this, you'll want to go into Admin > View Settings and check the box for Bot Filtering to "Exclude all hits from known bots and spiders".
+To prevent this, you'll want to go into Admin > View Settings and check the box for Bot Filtering to "Exclude all hits from known bots and spiders."

 What's up, Ashburn?